-E ach year students are either selected honors and awards in the areas of academic performance, research and service to the community and the profession.
+E ach year students are either selected or elected to receive numerous honors and awards in the areas of academic performance, research and service to the community and the profession.
 More information is available from the Office of Student Affairs.